linked-db/linked-ql/README.md

 FROM books
 ```

-✨ _Now, that translates to about 50% code, plus whole namespacing exercise, having been eliminated!
-And yet, no questions asked about your schemas; no such thing as the usual upfront relationship mapping!_
+✨ _Now, that translates to about 50% code, plus whole namespacing exercise, now eliminated!
+Yet, no questions asked about your schemas, and no such thing as the usual upfront relationship mapping!_

 Taking things further, multi-level relationships also get a corresponding pattern: multi-level paths: